-If I don’t go to football, then I won’t have to worry about the ball hitting my face.
+If I do not go to football, then I won’t have to worry about the ball hitting my face.

-If I say I don’t want to go to swim, then I won’t have to worry about sinking to the bottom of the pool.
+If I say I do not want to go to swim, then I won’t have to worry about sinking to the bottom of the pool.